Working with Indicators in the Architecture Repository

 An indicator is an entity or an object that provides specific information on the state or condition of something.

-For an indicator to work you need to enter a minimal set of things: the name, the event, the condition, the action, and the context.
-Together these five things form a rule.
+For an indicator to work, you need to enter a minimal set of things: the name, the event, the condition, the action, and the context.
+Together, these five things form a rule.

 An example list of software applications

-Below is an example list of software applications in the architecture repository that we imported from an Excel sheet (.xls) file.
+Below is an example list of software applications in the architecture repository we imported from an Excel sheet (.xls) file.

 In this example, the user has added user-defined fields like issues, maintenance cost, service contracts, and available versus used licenses.